digiaonline/lumen-newrelic/README.md

 # lumen-newrelic

-New Relic instrumentation for the Lumen framework.
+This library provides New Relic instrumentation for the Lumen framework.
 When installed this library will ensure that your transactions are properly named and that your exceptions are properly logged in New Relic.

 ## Requirements